NatashaTroth/Bachelor-Thesis-2/Experiment/Readme.md

 FH-Prof. DI Dr. Simon Ginzinger, MSc

 # Files
- - [main.py](./main.py): start programme, control what data goes in, what data is printed, which functions (e.g. dimensionality reduction, clustering) are used, how many dimensions, how many columns (time lengths)
+ - [main.py](./main.py): start programme, control what data goes in, what data is printed, which functions (e.g. dimensionality reduction, clustering) are used, how many dimensions, how many columns (time lengths).
+The file names for the 1h dataset directory and for the 3h dataset directory, can be added as commandline arguments in the respective order (e.g. python main.py "/directoryFiles/1h" "/directoryFiles/3h")
  - [dataFile.py](./dataFile.py): object that manages the data sets (read and concatenate .csv files, clean data, apply dimensionality reductions and clusterings)
  - [dimensionalityReduction.py](./dimensionalityReduction.py): apply and plot t-SNE and PCA
  - [clustering.py](./clustering.py): apply and plot DBSCAN and OPTICS.
 Also predict DBSCAN Eps parameter (plot k-dist graphs).